reconhub/reconhub.github.io/_posts/2018-01-04-SpatialEpiApp.Rmd

 ---
-title: "Disease risk mapping and cluster detection with SpatialEpiApp"
+title: "Disease risk mapping and cluster detection"
-author: "Paula Moraga"
+subtitle: "An overview of SpatialEpiApp by Paula Moraga"
 bigimg: "/img/banner/binary.png"
 ---